MAD9137/f2024/docs/modules/week11/parsing-json.md

 ```

 ::: tip
- This will need to be defined as an optional, likely at the top of your class so it can be set later.
+ This will need to be defined as an optional variable, likely at the top of your class so it can be set later.
 :::

-This object would need to look different depending on how the JSON data was packed.
+This object will need to be defined in a unique shape that matches the shape of the JSON data.
+This example starts with a single key-value pair using a **String** as the key ("students") with the value of an array `"students" : [...]`.
+Each of the 4 array elements in this case is a dictionary with the keys being **String**, and the values being different types (in Swift terms the values are of type **Any**).

+In this specific case this requires us to make a variable to hold the converted data that looks like `[String:[[String:Any]]]`; if the JSON data were packed differently we would need to use a different shape of object to hold the converted data.

 ## Parse JSON Data